-The Greater Dayton School will serve a cross-section of poverty-impacted students in Montgomery County.
-Too many families in our community toil in poverty while wanting something better for their kids.
+The Greater Dayton School serves a cross-section of under-resourced students in Montgomery County.
+Too many families in our community toil in near the poverty line while wanting something better for their kids.
 Single moms.
 Working poor.
 Parents who struggle to adequately advocate for their children, or provide them with the full breadth of resources necessary to set them up for adult success.

 - Students whose parents want – but can’t afford – a transformational whole-child educational experience for them.

 - Students whose families have been impacted by generational, not situational, poverty.